-- (b) The subscriber should be given the option of loading credit into both accounts via a single recharge channel or via separate recharge channels - (c) The subscriber should also be allowed to move credit between his two accounts. - (d) Only the subscriber is allowed to move credit from one of his account to another - 3.2(a) No network operator is allowed to deduct money from a customer's Voice/SMS account to pay for a value added service or use credit balance from data/VAS account to pay for voice /SMS service. - (b) No operator or aggregator is allowed to debit a customer's VAS account to pay for a value added service without a verifiable opt-in and subscription request from the subscriber. - (c) Where an operator collects revenue on behalf of an aggregator, both the network operator and aggregator will be jointly liable for a breach of any of the above conditions. - 3.3 DO-NOT-DISTURB LIST: Operators are to establish a central database into which subscribers can deposit/register their phone number for the purpose preventing the reception of any form of advertisement.
-Operators and aggregators are to ensure that no adverts are sent to any telephone number on the database. - 3.4 OPT-IN DATABASE: Operators and content service providers are free to create opt-in database for registration of telephone numbers of subscribers who are not opposed to advertisements being sent to their telephones.
-This category of subscribers can be sent adverts by any mode of delivery that has not specifically banned by the Commission.
+- 3.1 DO-NOT-DISTURB LIST: Operators are to establish a central database into which subscribers can deposit/register their phone number for the purpose preventing the reception of any form of advertisement.
+Operators and aggregators are to ensure that no adverts are sent to any telephone number on the database in accordance with the Do-Not-Disturb (DND) Direction of the Commission. - 3.2 OPT-IN DATABASE: Operators and content service providers are free to create opt-in database for registration of telephone numbers of subscribers who are not opposed to advertisements being sent to their telephones.
+This category of subscribers can be sent adverts by any mode of delivery that has not been specifically banned by the Commission.
 There will also be no limit to the number of adverts that can be delivered to such customers.
-The subscriber can opt in and opt out.

-- 3.5 NEUTRAL SUBSCRIBERS: Subscribers whose number are neither in the do-not-disturb list nor the opt-in database can be sent adverts but only through the modes of delivery specified in section 5.1(a) to 5.1(d) below - 3.6 All mobile adverts must be clear, simple and unambiguous.
+The subscriber can opt in and opt out. - 3.3 NEUTRAL SUBSCRIBERS: Subscribers whose number are neither in the do-not-disturb list nor the opt-in database can be sent adverts but only through the modes of delivery specified in section 5.1below - a.
+3.4 All mobile adverts must be clear, simple and unambiguous.
 They must also contain all information required by the subscriber in order to make informed decision about a purchase.
-The price quoted in a VAS advert must clearly state the quantity of content per unit cost or period of time covered by a subscription e.g. =N=50 per download or =N=50 per month/ per quarter/per annum for a ring back tone.
+The price quoted in a VAS advert must clearly state the quantity of content per unit cost or period of time covered by a subscription e.g. =N= 50 per download or =N= 50 per month/ per quarter/per annum for a ring back tone.
+Where the service requires the use of a data connection, the advertisement must clarify whether the data session will be charged separately by the network or whether the total cost of the VAS includes the data session.